geometryzen/davinci-newton/README.md

 # davinci-newton
-A Physics Engine using Geometric Algebra, and Units of Measure.
+A Physics Engine for research using Geometric Algebra, and optional Units of Measure.

 The following metrics are supported: